 Board meetings are an essential aspect of the governance of surgery centers.
 They provide a forum for the board of directors to discuss strategic issues, review financial and operational performance, ensure compliance with legal and regulatory requirements, and make important decisions that will impact the center's future.
 Holding board meetings on a quarterly basis allows the board to stay informed about the center's activities, address any issues promptly, and provide the necessary guidance and support to the center's management team.
+It is recommended that you schedule your meetings 2-3 weeks after the quarter ends, do your best to keep them under an hour, and offer the option to join in person or virtually.

-While board meetings might not be the most exciting part of running a surgery center, you can make them most effective by preparing a detailed agenda, building in engagement, and rotating which board member runs the meeting every quarter.
-It is also critical that you record detailed minutes of the board meeting, including the discussions, decisions made, and any actions to be taken, and that you distribute the minutes to all board members after the meeting for their review and approval.
+While board meetings might not be the most exciting part of running a surgery center, you can make them most effective by preparing a detailed agenda, utilizing consent agenda and action(s) without meetings, and building in engagement.
+It is also critical that you record detailed minutes of the board meeting, including the discussions, decisions made, and any actions to be taken, as accreditation bodies will be reading these in detail.

-- 1 Prepare a detailed agenda for the board meeting and distribute it, along with any supporting documents, to the board members in advance of the meeting. - 2 Make any necessary logistical arrangements for the meeting, such as securing a meeting location or setting up a video conference. - 3 Conduct the board meeting according to the agenda.
+O1 Prepare a detailed agenda for the board meeting and distribute it, along with any supporting documents, to the board members in advance of the meeting.

+O2 Make any necessary logistical arrangements for the meeting, such as securing a meeting location or setting up a video conference.

+Conduct the board meeting according to the agenda.
 Encourage board members to ask questions, express their opinions, and engage in constructive discussions.
-Record detailed minutes of the meeting. - 4 Distribute the minutes of the board meeting to all board members for their review and approval.
+Record detailed minutes of the meeting.

+O4 Distribute the minutes of the board meeting to all board members for their review and approval.
 Ensure that any action items from the meeting are followed up on in a timely manner and that the board is kept informed of the progress.

-- Attendance rates - 2 Board diversity
+- 01 Attendance rates - 02 Board diversity